-Whether you’re a seasoned metal detectorist or just getting started with this hobby, there’s one tool that can have a serious effect on your efficiency.
+Whether you’re a seasoned metal detectorist or just getting started with this hobby, there’s one tool that can have a serious effect on your treasure hunting.

-The best metal detector pinpointer takes the guesswork out of finding long-lost items.
-These gadgets help to narrow down your search area so that you can quickly retrieve the item and move onto the next target.
+The best metal detector pinpointer takes the guesswork out of finding long-lost items when metal detecting.
+These gadgets help to narrow down your search area so that you can quickly retrieve the item and move onto the next metal target.

 1. Garrett Pro-Pointer AT – Best All-Around Product

-This pinpointer is designed with simplicity in mind.
+The Garrett Pro pinpointer is designed with simplicity in mind.
 While it doesn’t have any sensitivity adjustments, this makes the device very user-friendly.
 The power button doubles as a retune button.
-Not only that, but the pinpointer offers three separate detection areas.
+Not only that, but this waterproof pinpointer offers three separate detection areas.
 The probe is omnidirectional, but there’s also a directional tip and a scraping blade.

-2. Deteknix Xpointer Pin-Pointer – Best For The Money
+2. Deteknix Xpointer Pin-Pointer – Best Pinpointer For The Money

 This pinpointer operates at 96 kHz.
 That’s higher than most full-size detectors.
 Like other items, this offers 360-degree detection.
 However, the thing that sets it apart is the powerful alert system.
 It offers both audible alerts and vibrations.
 Both options work on a ratio system and grow more intense the closer you get to the item.